 For the crust:

-1 1/4 cups all-purpose flour
+- 1 1/4 cups

-3/4 teaspoon sea salt
+- 3/4 teaspoon

-(1/2 cup) very cold unsalted butter; cubed
+(1/2 cup) very cold unsalted butter, cubed

-1/4 cup ice cold water
+- 1/4 cup

 For the pesto:

 packed fresh basil leaves

 packed fresh arugula

-2 to 3 cloves fresh garlic
+- 2 to 3 cloves

 - 1/4 cup

 Kosher salt and freshly ground black pepper, to taste

-1/2 cup freshly grated Pecorino cheese
+freshly grated Pecorino cheese

 For the galette filling:

-1 teaspoon extra virgin olive oil + more for drizzling
+extra-virgin olive oil + more for drizzling

-1 medium sized yellow summer squash, sliced thin crosswise
+medium-sized yellow summer squash, sliced thin crosswise

-1 medium to large sized zucchini, sliced thin crosswise
+medium- to large-sized zucchini, sliced thin crosswise

 small tomatoes, sliced thin crosswise

-Freshly grated pecorino cheese
+Freshly grated Pecorino cheese

-To make the crust: Combine the flour, salt and cold, cubed butter in the bowl of a food processor, and process for about 5 seconds.
+Combine the flour, salt, and cold, cubed butter in the bowl of a food processor, and process for about 5 seconds.
 Sprinkle the ice water over the flour mixture and pulse until the pastry just begins to come together, for about 10 seconds; you should still see small pieces of butter in it.

-Transfer the pastry dough to a lightly floured work surface, gather it together to form a disk or mound, wrap with plastic wrap and refrigerate for at least 30 minutes.
+Transfer the pastry dough to a lightly floured work surface, gather it together to form a disk or mound, wrap with plastic wrap, and refrigerate for at least 30 minutes.

 Clean out the food processor and then combine the basil, arugula, garlic, and pine nuts in the bowl.
 Pulse until the ingredients are coarsely chopped.
 With the food processor running, slowly pour the olive oil into the bowl through the feed tube, and process until the pesto is thoroughly pureed.
 Season with salt and pepper and pulse a few more times.
 Add the Pecorino cheese and puree until the cheese is thoroughly combined.
 Transfer the pesto to a jar with a lid or covered bowl until ready to use.
 The pesto can be made several days ahead and kept refrigerated.

-To assemble the galette: Preheat the oven to 375°F and line a baking sheet with parchment paper or a Silpat.
-Remove the disk of pie dough from the refrigerator and place it on a lightly-floured work surface.
+Preheat the oven to 375°F and line a baking sheet with parchment paper or a Silpat.
+Remove the disk of pie dough from the refrigerator and place it on a lightly floured work surface.
 Dust some flour on the rolling pin, and roll out the dough to a large circle, about 12 inches in diameter.
-(If your dough was refrigerated for more than a half an hour, wait about 20 minutes before rolling.)
+(If your dough was refrigerated for more than half an hour, wait about 20 minutes before rolling.)